pachyderm/docs-content/2.4.x/deploy-manage/manage/s3gateway/supported-operations.md

     ```

 ## List Buckets
-You can check the list of filesystem objects in your Pachyderm
+You can check the list of filesystem objects in your {{%productName%}}
 repository by running an S3 client `ls` command.

 1. In MinIO,